mrshakil015/Deploy-Django-Application-on-Cpanel-Share-Hosting/README.md

     ![image.png](/docs-img/image-5.4.png)

-`Alert:` Must be copy the Database Name, Username and Password.
+`**🚨 Alert:**` Must be copy the Database Name, Username and Password.
 Because need to configure database on the settings.py

 ### 🔹Database Configuration